Yash-777/notebook/nodejs-introduction.md

 # Scaling Your Application #

 One criticism of Node applications is that they do not handle CPU intensive tasks well.
-This is because spending too much CPU time on any one task in your Nod app will block the event loop and prevent other work from being done.
+This is because spending too much CPU time on any one task in your Node app will block the event loop and prevent other work from being done.

 ## Child Processes ##